 Semantic page structure

-- Breadcrumb (3): Depending on and use case, you can add breadcrumb navigation.
+- Breadcrumb (3): Depending on the use case, you can add a breadcrumb navigation.

 - Key information (4): Key information is located in the middle area, and is left aligned.
 This can be text, mini facets, or KPI tags, for example.

 - Global actions toolbar (5): The global actions toolbar for the entire floorplan is located on the right-hand side.
-Always use buttons for global actions, visualized either as text or icons (generic actions only).
+Always use buttons for global actions, visualized either as text or icons.
 For more information, see header toolbar.

 Overflow menu: Actions move into the overflow from right to left.
 Icons are shown in the overflow menu with a corresponding text.